 Here is a listing of bank routing numbers for TD Bank:

 TCF Bank Routing Numbers

-TCF Bank is my main local checking account that I’ve had for the better part of a decade now.
-As of November 2017, TCF Bank had nearly 321 branches in Minnesota, Illinois, Michigan, Colorado, Wisconsin, Arizona and South Dakota.
+TCF Bank is the main local checking account that I’ve had for the better part of a decade now.
+As of November 2017, TCF Bank had nearly 321 branches in Minnesota, Illinois, Michigan, Colorado, Wisconsin, Arizona, and South Dakota.

 On January 28, 2019, Chemical Bank of Detroit announced it would merge with TCF.
 The new corporation will retain the TCF name, but be headquartered in the tower Chemical is constructing in Detroit.
 It will maintain large operating centers in Minneapolis and Midland, Michigan.

 - TCF Bank Routing Number Help